Introduction to Planning

 - EquipmentDetails - Access to hardware: webcam, speakers and microphone.

 The origins, evolution and development of the planning of settlements and cities, from indigenous planning to 21st Century planning.
 The emergence of modern planning as a profession and as a response to the health issues and problems associated with the industrial city.
 Utopian ideas and pioneer thinkers in planning.
 An overview of key planning theories, the evaluation of planning documentation and the ethics of planning practice.
-The origin, evolution and strengths and weaknesses of the planning system.
-Operation of the current planning and development system including evaluation of planning documentation and the ethics of planning practice.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.